Updated October 12th, 2020

 Though some people may find red leaves the most attractive ones in autumn, I often prefer the yellow ones.
 I love the golden glow of the leaves in the sun.
 It’s such a cheerful sight.
 The colourful leaves of autumn always seem like a plant is giving me (and other people) a “farewell for now” gift before a winter rest and then a busy spring.
 The idea is reinforced as the leaves drift or are blown to the ground.

 Looking down can be just as interesting as looking up during a nature walk.
-Chestnut leaves and fruits, maple leaves, feathery yarrow leaves (which are still doing well at the moment), and grass can be seen in the photo above.
+Chestnut leaves and fruits, maple leaves, feathery yarrow leaves (which are still alive in October), and grass can be seen in the photo above.
 I didn’t alter the position of any item in the photograph.
 Nature is very capable of creating an attractive scene by herself.

-The sweet gum trees planted in landscaped areas have lost a lot of their leaves by now, but some persist.
+The sweet gum trees planted in landscaped areas have lost a lot of their leaves by the end of October, but some persist.
 They are a lovely shade of red.
 The spiky fruits or gum balls still hang from the branches.
 The tree is an interesting and often attractive plant, though some people find the gum balls annoying.
+I have read that in areas where many balls are on the ground, the fruits can sometimes make walking tricky.

 I’ve collected some gum balls and plan to use them in crafts.
 Some people make Christmas ornaments from them, which seems like a nice idea.
 I’ll probably collect more of the fruits in the near future.
 Sweet gum trees grow in several park-like settings near my home. so lots of gum balls are available.

-I took the photos in this article very recently, with the exception of the one above.
-The trail shown in the photo is the one where I took the rest of the photos.
+The trail shown in the photo above is the one where I took the rest of the photos.
 They weren’t all taken in the same part of the trail, however.
 The path runs through a suburban area and is divided into sections separated by crossings over residential roads.
 Each section has slightly different features.
 They are all bordered by plants, but some borders are wilder than others.
 All of them enable me to observe both cultivated plants and wild ones during my neighbourhood walks.
-The journey is always enjoyable.